sanskarchand/ForWantOfANail/Readme.md

-**Current usage**: python selenium\_dl.py <fanfic url> --skip-image
+**Current usage**: python selenium\_dl.py <fanfic url> --skip-image If Cloudflare keeps asking you to prove you're a human (and this tends to happen in a loop recently), simply copy and paste the URL into a new tab manually, exit the browser, and restart the program again.

 **Note**: Please provide the path to your chrome executable in selenium\_dl.py.
 This program is untested on windows, so in case you get an error, please try to